rashed89338/undergraduate-admissions-enrollment-analytics/README.md

 An interactive dashboard was developed in Looker Studio and connected directly to BigQuery.
 The dashboard was designed to provide a professional executive-level view of admissions and enrollment performance.

 ### Dashboard Page 1: Executive Overview

-This page summarizes the main institutional KPIs.

-Included metrics:
+### Included Metrics

-* Total Applicants
+Total Applicants
-* Total Admitted
+Total Admitted
-* Total Enrolled
+Total Enrolled
-* Admission Rate
+Admission Rate
-* Yield Rate
+Yield Rate

-Included visuals:
+### Included Visuals

-* Admissions pipeline trend by application term
-* Enrollment distribution by gender
-* Enrollment distribution by ethnicity
-* Enrollment share by application term

-Dashboard Screenshot: [Insert Page 1 Screenshot]
+Application, Admission, and Enrollment Trend (2021–2025) Admission Rate Distribution by Application Term Applicant Distribution by Gender
+Admission Rate Distribution by Ethnicity

+Dashboard:

 ---